Questions about placements

 Applicants interested in doing a placement with Legal Aid WA need to apply separately for their PLT program.
 Legal Aid WA typically offers a 20-day volunteer program, so you should also apply for a CLC placement for the remainder of the 80-day requirement.

-I’ve been volunteering with a CLC while at law school - can I do my PLT placement with them?
+I’ve been volunteering with a CLC/working at a law firm while at law school - can I do my PLT placement with them?

 Yes!
-If you’re keen to keep volunteering and your CLC is happy to have you continue as a PLT volunteer, you can fast-track the application process for the course.
+If you’re keen to keep volunteering with the organisation you have been at during University and they are happy to have you continue as a PLT graduate, you can fast-track the application process for the course.

-You just have to make a note in your application form that you already have a confirmed CLC placement and then get someone at the CLC to email us so we have their contact details, and we will be able to confirm your place without any further interviews.
+You just have to make a note in your application form that you already have a confirmed placement and we will be able to confirm your place without any further information.

-We welcome applications from law students already secured employment or graduate / PLT roles - make a note in your application and we can fast-track your enrolment.
+We welcome applications from law students who have already secured employment or graduate / PLT roles - make a note in your application and we can fast-track your enrolment.

 You can also let us know if you secure such a role after you’ve already applied and we will be able to confirm your place in the course.

-* Ushers will need to get approval from their Judge that their duties will be suitable to meet the requirements for PLT placement.
+* Ushers and judiciary support officers will need to get approval from their Judge that their duties will be suitable to meet the requirements for PLT placement.

 Can I do unpaid work experience with a private firm or a barrister?